 That way you can entice people to drink the coffee without telling them your real reasons.

 “Do you want some of this is freshly roasted Ethiopian coffee, it’s really smooth and you’ve probably never tried it before – If you like coffee, you’ll love this”

 I know which one I prefer – and it works every time.

-I personally buy my coffee beans Adams & Russell because they offer a huge selection and are amazingly fresh when they arrive.
+I personally buy my coffee beans at Adams & Russell Coffee Roasters because they offer a huge selection and are amazingly fresh when they arrive.

 Also, they sell their retail coffee at wholesale prices so it won’t break the bank if you want to provide good quality coffee at your workshops.

 This is the first icebreaker that will loosen people up and calm your nerves, if you have any.